Conyers Motorcycle Accident Lawyer

 - Distracted driving, including cell phone use and texting while driving;

 - Intoxicated driving, including drugged driving and drunk driving; and

 - Motorcycle manufacturer negligence.

 Notably, Georgia is a comparative negligence state.
 This means that two or more parties can share the liability for the same motorcycle crash.
-In fact, a Conyers, GA motorcycle accident victim may even be held partially liable for their own wreck.
+A Conyers, GA motorcycle accident victim may even be held partially liable for their wreck.
 When this happens, the victim’s compensation will be reduced.
 If the insurance company is trying to blame you for your accident, you need to speak to a legal professional immediately.